 Most good guitar amplifiers use tubes rather than solid-state components.
 Why tubes ?
 The amplifier is a critical element in achieving the sound the musician desires.
 Tubes provide the tone that musicians want.
 Tube amps are warmer, richer and have a more desirable tone than solid-state amps.
 The distortion and speaker-damping characteristics of a tube amp with an output transformer matched to the speaker load is hard to replicate with solid-state devices.
 Tube amps are particularly popular with serious musicians.
 Many musicians prefer to play vintage Fender, Marshall and Gibson amps.
 Replacement tubes and transformers are readily available for these amps however there are many boutique amp manufacturers making new tube amps with a vintage sound.

 A transformer is an electrical device that transfers energy from one circuit to another by magnetic coupling with no moving parts.
 It consists of a minimum of two coils, the primary and the secondary, wound on the same core.
 An alternating current in one winding creates a time-varying magnetic flux in the core, which induces a voltage in the other windings.
 Transformers are used to convert between high and low voltages, to change impedance, and to provide electrical isolation between circuits.
 This is useful in converting the voltage from a wall outlet, typically 120 or 240 volts, into a higher voltage required by tubes in tube amps . typically 400V or more, and a lower voltage for the tube filament, typically 6.3 or 12.6V.
 There are several transformers used in tube amps.
 Some information provided by http:// en.wikipedia.org /wiki / Transformer

 Fender Transformers (from information in VG magazine)

-4 x 10 combo's
+4 x 10 combos and Heads

 |Notes: * indicates that no transformer was used|